facelessuser/pymdown-extensions/docs/src/markdown/extensions/magiclink.md

     }
     ```

+    When overriding, only the providers that are explicitly provided get overridden.

 ### Labels

 By default, MagicLink provides titles for the repository links in the form `{provider} {label}: {info}`.
 You can specify